 On your next trip to Canada if you wish to bring your car along then you may think about all the import implications and car insurance.
-You must have active insurance with mandatory coverage level to drive on the roads even if you are a visitor.
+You must have active insurance with a mandatory coverage level to drive on the roads even if you are a visitor.
 There are options to drive or get car insurance as a temporary Canadian resident.
-In Canada, you must get third party liability coverage for at least $200000 in all provinces except for Quebec where you must carry $50000.
+In Canada, you must get third-party liability coverage for at least $200000 in all provinces except for Quebec where you must carry $50000.
 When you import a car to Canada you have to comply with Motor Vehicle Safety rules and register the vehicle.
 As per Transport Canada, non-resident Canadians may be exempted from this rule for 3 months of their stay as per the provincial regulations.
 But they cannot gift or sell the car and keep the vehicle in Canada more than the visa expiry.

 Can Non-Residents Drive In Canada?

-If you wish to drive in Canada as a temporary resident you will need a valid driver license at all times.
+If you wish to drive in Canada as a temporary resident you will need a valid driver’s license at all times.
 When you are a temporary resident with a valid license from another country then as per the province you may drive for a short while; mostly 3 or 6 months.
 After this period you may have to get a Canadian license if you wish to drive.
 You may obtain an IDP or International Driving Permit from your home country with a translation in English and French.
 As per the Canadian province, you may attempt and pass the knowledge and road tests to get a Canadian license.

 Who Can Get Car Insurance In Canada?